Gudrun Parker: Career

 Parker attended the University of Winnipeg (then called United College).
 After graduating, she worked on the hotels and rails beat as a reporter for the Winnipeg Free Press.
 She met documentary filmmaker John Grierson, who was travelling across the country recruiting workers for the NFB.
 Grierson was impressed with her and interviewed her for a job with the NFB.
-Parker later said that she didn’t even know the film board existed when she was offered the job.
+Parker later said that she did not even know the film board existed when she was offered the job.

 Parker travelled from Winnipeg to Ottawa to begin working with the NFB in March 1942.
 In his memoir of the early days of the film board, scriptwriter Graham McInnes described Parker as "a very quiet, extremely persistent worker with an outwardly sweet and accommodating approach which masked a truly tremendous tenacity."

 After six months working as an assistant in the cutting room, Parker asked to direct her own film.
 She secured the funding for the film herself, asking for sponsorship from the Department of National Health and Welfare.
 Cinematographer Judith Crawley filmed and Parker directed the production, which was called Vitamins A, B, C. The film educated viewers about maintaining nutrition with wartime shortages and featured a great deal of footage of children.
 She later worked with Graham McInnes on a film called "A Friend for Supper."
 According to McInnes the slogan "a friend for supper," was Parker's idea, a way of encouraging Canadian children not to waste food by imagining they were having a 'friend' — a child refugee — over for a meal with them.
 McInnes was dubious because he thought this notion would encourage children to eat more instead of less but his "misgivings were without foundation," he later wrote.
 "She shot the film as planned.
 Despite the equivocal logic it was an instant and continuing success with children — and with adults."

 This success was the beginning of Parker's long involvement with children and education through film.
 Her next film, Before They Are Six (1943) also dealt with children, as well as women's challenges during wartime.
 This film details the efforts of women to establish daycares for their children while they went to work at munitions factories.